wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/picking-control-strategy.rst

 Note that models do not have to be perfectly accurate to be useful.
 As we will see in later tuning exercises, even using a simple model of a mechanism can make the tuning effort much simpler.

-Obtaining models for your mechanisms
+Obtaining Models for Your Mechanisms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If modeling your mechanism seems daunting, don't worry!
 Most mechanisms in FRC are modeled by well-studied equations and code for interacting with those models is included in WPILib.
 Usually, all that is needed is to determine a set of physical parameters (sometimes called "tuning constants" or "gains") that depend on the specific details of your mechanism/robot.
 These can be estimated theoretically from other known parameters of your system (such as mass, length, and choice of motor/gearbox), or measured from your mechanism's actual behavior through a system identification routine.